1jour1vin

 Wine rated (2022 guide) 94/100

-Such an impression of limestone terroir on the nose and palate here, with hints of wet stone and graphite edged with fragrant red cherries.
-Superbly smooth, with a supple yet soft texture.
-The well-integrated tannins are enhanced by the utterly succulent, juicy and vibrant mid-palate, layered with strawberries, red cherries and blueberries.
-Playful, but also well-controlled and well-presented.
-Long and powerful finish.
-A lively, elegant and delicious wine.
-2024-2036
+The nose and palate here convey a distinct sense of limestone terroir, with hints of damp stone and graphite framed by fragrant red cherries.
+Superbly velvety, with a supple yet smooth texture.
+The well-integrated tannins are highlighted by a mid-palate that is utterly succulent, juicy, and vibrant, layered with strawberries, red cherries, and blueberries.
+Lively, yet well-controlled and beautifully presented.
+A long, impactful finish.
+A lively, elegant, and delicious wine.
+2024–2036

 Robert Parker - Wine Advocate